Emmanuel289/WinnipegCast/README.md

+[Postbird] is a PostgreSQL client that can be used to connect to the PostgreSQL instance and view the uploaded dataset:

 ### Design Considerations and Future Iterations:

 - PostgreSQL was the choice of the database engine because the weather forecasts are relational and we might want to persist their storage, instead of in-memory storage.
 Future iterations will introduce caching on the client side for more recent or frequently data and archival of older records in a cloud datastore like BigQuery.